decred/dcrdocs/docs/wallets/cli/dcrd-and-dcrwallet-cli-arguments.md

             `--enablevoting`                           | Enable creation of votes and revocations for owned tickets `--purchaseaccount=`                       | Name of the account to buy tickets from (default: default) `--gaplimit=`                              | The size of gaps between used addresses.
 Used for address scanning and when generating addresses with the wrap option. (default: 20)
-            `--allowhighfees`                          | Allows the wallet to send transactions with very large fees.
+            `--watchlast=`                             | Limit watched previous addresses of each HD account branch `--allowhighfees`                          | Allows the wallet to send transactions with very large fees.
 By default, this is any fee over 0.1 DCR/kB
             `--txfee=`                                 | Sets the transaction fee in DCR/kB that this wallet will pay to miners (default: 0.0001)
             `--accountgaplimit=`                       | Number of accounts that can be created in a row without using any of them (default: 10)